SysCV/sam-pt/docs/01-getting-started.md

 ffmpeg -i data/demo_data/street.mp4 -vf fps=10 data/demo_data/street/frame-%05d.png
 ```

+Before running the demo, you additionally have to make sure to have the SAM and PIPS checkpoints downloaded, as described under [minimal checkpoints](03-prepare-checkpoints.md#minimal-checkpoints).

 ### Running the Interactive Demo

 The interactive demo allows you to specify query points using mouse clicks on a pop-up window.
 This requires a GUI environment, which is typically available on personal computers.
 If you're using remote GPUs, you may need to set up X forwarding.